acidjazz/objectus/readme.md

 ```

 > __Note__: Folders become keys and values are the objectus'ed files, so specifying a key in a folder the same name of a directory in the same will result in one overwriting the other

+### Why __objectus__

+The origin of __object__

+> Middle English, from Medieval Latin objectum, from Latin, neuter of objectus, past participle of obicere to throw in the way, present, hinder, from ob- in the way + jacere to throw